patcg-individual-drafts/private-aggregation-api/README.md

 In the case of multiple calls to `sendHistogramReport()`, we can reduce report volume by sending a single report with multiple contributions instead of multiple reports.
-For this to be possible, the different calls must involve the same reporting origin and the same API (i.e. FLEDGE or Shared Storage).
+For this to be possible, the different calls must involve the same reporting origin and the same API (i.e. Protected Audience or Shared Storage).
 Additionally, the calls must be made at a similar time as the reporting time will necessarily be shared.